georgeflanagin/anagrammatic/README.md

 ### The tuning parameters

-`--no-dups` Use this one if you want to avoid having any of the words in your input phrase in the list of anagrams at the end.

-`--none-of` Use this to point to a file of words to exclude from the resulting anagrams.
-It is a better idea to build a special dictionary if this is a list of words you plan to use regularly.

 `-m`, `--min-len` This tells the anagrammar the shortest word to consider.

 `-d`, `--dictionary` In this project, I have provided two dictionaries already